What if the land you love was stolen?

 For more info, visit our partners at the Coalition for Dismantling the Doctrine of Discovery

 Michelle is a Feldenkrais Method practitioner, and has taught theatre and movement at colleges, universities, prisons, and jails, and to the general public.
-For the past six years she has been navigating three geographic homes and life on the road as part of her ongoing writing project, Traveling Home.
+For seven years, she navigated three geographic homes and life on the road as part of her ongoing writing project, Traveling Home.
 You can read some of her writing at mappingtheterrain.wordpress.com.

-Bryan Rafael Falcón, director, is a co-founder and Artistic Director at the Scoundrel & Scamp Theatre in Tucson, Arizona.
-He graduated with an MFA in Directing from Western Illinois, and prior to the S&S he co-founded and ran two technology companies.
+Bryan Rafael Falcón, director (he/him), is a co-founder and Artistic and Managing Director at the Scoundrel & Scamp Theatre in Tucson, Arizona.
+He graduated with an MFA in Directing from Western Illinois University, and prior to the S&S he co-founded and ran two technology companies.
 Bryan’s first professional gig after college was running lights as a roadie for Ted Swartz so he is pleased to be working once again with this talented group.

-At the S&S Bryan has directed Blood Wedding, My Life in Sports, Two Plays for Lost Souls: The Love Talker & The Yellow Wallpaper, Oscar Wilde’s Salomé, A Public Reading of an Unproduced Screenplay About the Death of Walt Disney, for which he won the 2017 Arizona Daily Star Mac Award for Best Director and There is a Happiness That Morning Is which was the winner of the 2018 Mac for Best Drama.
+At the S&S Bryan has directed Ada and the Engine, Babel, It Is Magic, Cloud Tectonics, Blood Wedding, My Life in Sports, Two Plays for Lost Souls: The Love Talker & The Yellow Wallpaper, Oscar Wilde’s Salomé, A Public Reading of an Unproduced Screenplay About the Death of Walt Disney, for which he won the 2017 Arizona Daily Star Mac Award for Best Director and There is a Happiness That Morning Is which was the winner of the 2018 Mac for Best Drama.

-Bryan served as Artistic Director for two Indiana-based theatre companies, New World Arts and the Backporch Theatre Company.
-He served as a director and set designer for numerous shows, including The Carthaginians, Lysistrata, Cloud Tectonics, Night Mother, Bug, Marisol, Love Letters, Comedy of Errors, Twelfth Night, The Taming of the Shrew, and Romeo and Juliet.
+Prior to the S&S Bryan served as Artistic Director for two Indiana-based theatre companies, New World Arts and the Backporch Theatre Company.
 In Tucson, Bryan has also directed at The Rogue Theatre, including The New Electric Ballroom and Awake and Sing.
 He was recognized as Best Director (2012 Arizona Daily Star Mac Award) for the show The Night Heron.
+In 2020 he was named the recipient of the Buffalo Exchange Artist Award.
+He is the co-director of Tucson Meet Yourself, a folklife festival in Tucson Arizona and serves on the board of the Southwest Folklife Alliance.